Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Heavy Equipment

-These desks work at a light to moderate level of use.
+These desks are used at a light to moderate level.
 If you have two or more monitors and/or need to support a large printer or other bulky equipment, a non-movable sturdy desk is probably safer.
-Rolling desks tend to become a bit wobbly on occasion, and loading one up with extra weight is only going to put stress on the height mechanism.
+Rolling desks tend to wobble on occasion, and loading them up with extra weight is only going to put stress on the height mechanism.

 Long Static Sessions